B1nus/wezy/README.md

 1. simplicity & friendliness
 2. explicit error handling
 3. memory safety

-cb programs have to handle all possible runtime errors explicitly.
-This means that one can be sure that a program won't crash by reading the source code a cb program.
 # Webassembly
 cb compiles to webassembly for compatibility and is planned to use [WASI](#WASI) for performing operations such as reading files etc. Read more about WASI and why it is not currently implemented [here](#WASI).
 As a temporary solution cb compiles to a web application which can be served on a web server.
 Detailed instruction for running the cb web application can be found [below](#Running%20a%20program).
 ## Running a program